deranggaw/Rangga_Portfolio/README.md

 While taking part in RevoU's Fullstack Data Analytics Program, I had the thrilling chance to investigate the Airbnb market in Singapore and create a related data analytics dashboard with Tableau and GDS.
 This project particularly piqued my interest because Singapore is renowned for its thriving and diverse tourism sector, making the Airbnb market a worthwhile area to study and comprehend.

-One of my key objectives was to emphasize the distribution of Airbnb listings across different neighborhoods in Singapore.
+One of my key objectives was to emphasize the distribution of Airbnb listings across different neighbourhoods in Singapore.
 To realize this, I crafted an interactive map that showed the position of each listing and offered filtering options for users to effortlessly investigate areas of specific interest.

 ## Market Basket Analysis
   Code: [Google Colab](https://colab.research.google.com/drive/1oVi4tmd-L7We-gB8czTGrMeIBQ8ldW3W?usp=sharing)